tsdobbs/encyclopedia_brunch/README.md

 ###Content NOT included:
 When looking for shows to display, the code looks for a SQLite database called 'eb.db', which is not included in this repository.
 Details of the model for this database can be found in models.py
-Images are stored in static/img, but most image locations are not hardcoded, so it will depend what location you enter into eb.db
+Images should be stored in static/img/[filename].
+Post image locations are not hardcoded, but rather stored in the post column in eb.db